 The biggest economies in Sub-Sahara Africa have well-established industrial sectors.
 However, most of them face challenges in terms of further growth due to unreliable or expensive grid-supplied electricity.

-Ghana, Kenya, Nigeria and South Africa are no exceptions.
-Expansion of their national industrial sector is hindered by shortage of power, high-energy costs and lack of efficient transmission infrastructure.
+In Ghana, Kenya, Nigeria and South Africa, expansion of their national industrial sector is hindered by shortage of power, high-energy costs and lack of efficient transmission infrastructure.
 Accordingly, diesel-powered generators are widely used to back-up the grid or mitigate its fluctuations or as substitutes where there is no grid access.
 This in turn has a two-fold effect:

 Raise awareness within public and private stakeholders in understanding best practices & uptake potential